 Before the Fairness Doctrine was eliminated, news was consumed in 30-minute increments.
 Why?
 Because you can digest everything you need to know about current events in 30 minutes (and that’s being generous).
 You don’t need a binge diet of 24-hour opinion pieces to be properly informed.
 Furthermore, any news that affects your life directly is already part of the public conscience.
 I highly doubt that there is anyone left in the civilized world who hasn’t heard of 9/11.
 News of consequence will find you.
 You don’t have to find it.

 These days, I have found that most news junkies are really good at regurgitating sound bites, but have no actual knowledge of current events.
 Awareness requires time and research, something that the instant-gratification crowd is unwilling to do.
 It’s the whole “why read the book when I can watch the movie” attitude.
 Details are the cornerstones of comprehension.
 But alas, most consumers have lost the ability to separate fact from opinion.
-I wish more people had enough sense to realize that starting a retort with “Hannity said…” or “Maddow said…” instantly nullifies your credibility.
+I wish more people had enough sense to realize that starting a retort with “(insert your favorite pundit) said…” instantly nullifies your credibility.

 And so, this whole “fear, ads, rinse, repeat” cycle wore me down to a cynical nub.
 Watching the news always, and I mean always, put me in a foul mood.
 After every bout of self-inflicted brain torture, I came out the other side no more informed than when I started.
 In fact, studies have shown that Americans who watch partisan news are actually less informed than those who consume no news at all.
 While shocking at first, it’s hardly surprising considering a steady diet of opinion over substance.
 I was forced to ask myself a simple question.
 What am I getting out of this?
 The answer: nothing.
 Absolutely nothing, aside from a surplus of eye rolls.

 That’s why I stopped watching the news.
 Basic logic tells us that if something causes you harm, then stop doing it.
 This isn’t to say that I have stopped informing myself.
-I still do, but I rely on sources that are regulated as public services and I employ a hefty amount of scrutiny.
+I still do, but I vet my sources and employ a hefty amount of scrutiny.
 This is difficult to do on a daily basis, but easy to do over the course of a lazy weekend.
-In my day-to-day life, I focus on things that I can manage, like my health and writing.
+In my daily life, I focus on things that I can manage, like my health and writing.
 And when the time comes to check up on the world, I pour a cold beer, kick back on the sofa, and surf a few nonprofits who are actually fair and balanced.